oracle/weblogic-kubernetes-operator/kubernetes/tutorial/README.md

 - shell scripts

-  - `opt.sh`: To pull and delete required docker images and to create and delete the wls operator.
+  - `operator.sh`: To pull and delete required docker images and to create and delete the wls operator.

+  - `traefik.sh`: To create and delete Traefik controller and Ingresses.

-  - `loadBalancer.sh`: To create and delete LB controller and Ingresses.
+  - `voyager.sh`: To create and delete Voyager controller and Ingresses.

   - `domain.sh`: To create and delete WebLogic domain related resources.

-  - `setup.sh`: a shell wrapper with all steps to create all from scratch.
+  - `setup.sh`: a shell wrapper with all steps to create all from scratch using Traefik as load balancer.

   - `clean.sh`: a shell wrapper to do the cleanup.

+  - `setup-v.sh`: a shell wrapper with all steps to create all from scratch using Voyager as load balancer.

+  - `clean-v.sh`: a shell wrapper to do the cleanup after run `setup-v.sh`.

 - yaml files